CVM Collections: Access and Distribution - Film, Video, Digital Media

 2. Online Store

-CVM's online Store offers Research Copies of films on video and DVD.
+CVM's online Store offers Research Copies of films on DVD.
 These are for private home use or classroom use only, and most may not be exhibited publicly for a paying audience, or used in museum exhibitions or public screenings without additional permissions, fees and/or licenses.
 Please inquire if you wish to obtain permission for additional uses.
-These DVDs, videos and books are also available for purchase via telephone, or at our downtown Los Angeles offices.
+These DVDs and books are also available for purchase via phone, or at our downtown Los Angeles offices.

-Under certain conditions, CVM provides access to selected prints from our preservation projects through rentals to qualified institutions.
-Some of these include:
+Under certain conditions, CVM provides access to selected prints from our preservation projects, and digital copies (such as museum exhibitions), through rentals to qualified institutions, festivals and others.* We do not rent to individuals.

 4. On-Site Research

-Viewing copies (on video or dvd) of many films are available for onsite study by researchers and scholars at CVM's offices in downtown Los Angeles in the Gallery Row Arts District.
-Please email or call for an appointment.
+Viewing copies (on video, files or dvd) of many films are available for onsite study by researchers and scholars at CVM's offices (2022 update, temporarily closed due to COVID restrictions).
+See the Researcher Guidelines page.
 CVM does not make or provide dubs of these research copies; please see our online Store for available titles for research purposes.
+In 2015 we launched our Video on Demand channel with a few films from the archive.
+Brief excerpts can be seen at our regular vimeo channel. .
+Brief excerpts from some films can also been seen at our regular Vimeo channel.

 5. Licensing for Museum Exhibitions and Installations

-Certain films (including those by Fischinger and Belson) may be licensed under very specific conditions.
-Please provide complete details of your exhibition including description of the space planned for exhibiting films or digital media (what else will be in this space? are there black or white walls? describe lighting levels, etc.); type of projection and screen, or type of monitor; plans for avoiding light and sound leaks; list of other planned films in the exhibition; full list of venues and dates, licensing fees budgeted.
+Certain films (including those by Fischinger, Belson, Dockum, Bute, Engel and selected others) may be licensed under specific conditions.
+Please provide complete details of your exhibition including dates, file format, description of the space planned for exhibiting films or digital media (what else will be in this space? are there black or white walls? describe lighting levels, etc.); type of projection and screen, or type of monitor; plans for avoiding light and sound leaks; list of other planned films in the exhibition; list of venues and dates, licensing fees budgeted.
 We cannot process requests without all of the above information.
 Email to cvmaccess (at) gmail.com

 More about CVM's Collections and Archives